Mashpoe/c-hashmap/readme.md

 ### Clean up Old Data When Overwriting an Entry

-You can use the callback type if you need to free an entry's data before overwriting it:
+You can use a callback to free an entry's data before overwriting it:

 ```c
 // map, key, key size, new value, callback, user pointer
 void hashmap_set_free(hashmap* map, void* key, size_t ksize, uintptr_t value, hashmap_callback c, void* usr);
 ```

-`hashmap_set_free()` is similar to `hashmap_set()`, but when overwriting an entry, you'll be able properly free the old entry's data via a callback. unlike `hashmap_set()`, this function will overwrite the original key pointer, which means you can free the old key in the callback if applicable.
+`hashmap_set_free()` is similar to `hashmap_set()`, but when overwriting an entry, you'll be able properly free the old entry's data via a callback.
+Unlike `hashmap_set()`, this function will overwrite the original key pointer, which means you can free the old key in the callback if applicable.

 Example using `hashmap_set_free()`: